zodb/relstorage/docs/relstorage-options.rst

         The default is 20.

         .. versionchanged:: 3.0a1
-           This setting is now ignored and a single file is used.
+           This setting is now ignored and deprecated and a single file is used.

 cache-local-dir-compress
         Whether to compress the persistent cache files on disk.
 The